compayser/cogmapoptimizer/examples/Example2/Example2_en.md

 ![Fig. 8](pics/yPic8.png)

 _Fig.
-8 ó Example 2b.
+8 ‚Äî Example 2b.
 Problem burndown diagram for the solution obtained by AI_

 ## 3 Comparison of solutions